RyanNgCT/IS2218/Lecture 1 - Course Intro & Admin.md

 - often uses bank loans as the financing option / financial decision
 	- bank can come after the owner's assets if he owes them money and is proven to be unable to repay the loan amount (i.e. failure to pay back loan may result in the loss of assets)
 	- however, as a shareholder of a corporation, one is **not responsible** for the corporation owing money.
+	- there is no distinction legally between the owner and the manager
 ### 3. Types of Businesses
 1. Sole Proprietorship (see above)
 	- self-owned, self-employed